Stone & Porcelain Installation

 Lighting on site during fixing should be as similar as possible to that which will be present in the final installation.

-All Stone, Terracotta, Ceramic & Porcelain tiles must be solidly bedded, with 100% adhesive coverage; cement or gypsum-based tile adhesives are the most appropriate for this method.
-Some travertine or large format tiles may have to be ‘buttered’ with adhesive on the back in order to ensure complete adhesive coverage.
+All Stone, Terracotta, Ceramic & Porcelain tiles must be solidly bedded, with 100% adhesive coverage; cement-based tile adhesives are the most appropriate for this method.
+It may be necessary to ‘butter’ the back of some tiles if they are large-format, travertine or have deep texture to the back of the tile, to ensure full adhesive coverage.

-Fast setting adhesives are advisable in order that the moisture disperses quickly from the Stone or Terracotta.
+Fast setting adhesives allow moisture to disperse more quickly so are best for use with large-format natural stone, terracotta and porcelain.
 This helps to prevent various reactions that could be caused by the moisture retention of the tile.

-Standard setting adhesives have a longer working time, thereby, allowing more time to make minor adjustments during the installation process, ideal for fixing smaller stone, porcelain or ceramic tiles.
+Standard setting adhesive has a longer working time, which allows more time to make the minor adjustments and tweaks which are necessary when fixing smaller stone, porcelain or ceramic tiles.

 Some tiles require the use of specific adhesives to ensure problem free fixing; please speak to one of our branches in order to obtain the best advice for your specific installation.